kyrylogr/kyrylogr.github.io/index.md

 * project manager in some banking software migrations
 * business analyst (gathering requirements and use cases from customers)

-Some other projects: Windows desktop GUI, calculation models (trading, forecasting), migrations and consulting in the area of CORBA, google apps script projects.
+Some other projects: Windows desktop GUI, calculation models (forecasting, trading simulation), migrations and consulting in the area of CORBA, google apps script projects.

 ## Work achievements and work sample description
 * I took part in development of successful core banking system, currently used by several Ukrainian banks